 There are many factors that influence eggshell quality:

 The shell of an egg contains openings or pores.
 There are approximately 8000 such pores in the shell of a normal hen’s egg.
 The function of these pores is to provide for the gaseous exchange during incubation and embryonic development.
 The developing embryo requires oxygen and gives off carbon dioxide.
 When the egg is first laid most of the pores are closed.
 However, as the egg ages more and more pores open up.
 The cuticle deposited on the outer shell is composed of organic material and water and blocks the pores.
-During the laying process the cuticle acts as a lubricant, but once laid, the egg’s surface soon dries and the residue – mainly protein closes off most of the pores as a barrier to the invasion of bacteria and fungi.
+During the laying process the cuticle acts as a lubricant, but once laid, the egg’s surface soon dries and the residue, which is mainly protein, closes off most of the pores as a barrier to the invasion of bacteria and fungi.

 The vagina is about 12 centimetres in length.
 While not known for sure, it may have the function of adding pigment to the outer shell to provide the egg with its colour.